 - Variety: 4-5 different routes

-To completement the Group 1 rides then we will also be running a cycling skills session once every 4 weeks meeting at the same time as the Sunday group rides, but in Wythenshawe Park.
+To completement the Group 1 rides then we will also be running a cycling skills session through Autumn and Spring at the same time as the Sunday group rides.
 These will focus on the skills required to ride competently in a group.

 Group 2 - Is a bridge between Group 1 and 3 for more established cyclists.
 Rides should be a challenge for people looking to move up from Group 1 and an alternative for Group 3 riders.
 Varying skill levels and abilities will be accommodated; so group riding skills are required.

 - Time: 2-3 hours

 - Variety: 6-8 different routes

 Group 3 - Hold onto your pants as it could well be quick!
 For the fitter, more experienced riders who are able to closely follow a wheel and go through and off at speed.
 30+ kmph on flats.